 All new students, including transfers, are required to submit a non-refundable enrollment deposit of \$200 to reserve a place in the new entering class.
-Due by May 2nd.
+Due by May 1st.

-All returning students are required to submit a non-refundable registration deposit of \$100.00 towards the next academic year's tuition in order to be eligible to preregister for the next year's courses.
+All returning students are required to submit a non-refundable registration deposit of \$100towards the next academic year's tuition.
+Due by March 23rd.